samtron1412/docs/misc/game.md

 - What is a computer Game?
     + A software program
     + in which one or more players make decisions
-    + though the control of game objects and resources
+    + through the control of game objects and resources
     + in pursuit of a goal

 ## Game Genres